Telerik-Verified-Plugins/Mapbox/README.md

-# Double Dummy Resolver Cordova Plugin
+# Mapbox - work in progress